 What is a watershed?

 Everyone in the world lives in a watershed.
 A watershed is an area of land that collects the water within a specific area and drains into the same location or body of water.
+Watersheds are defined by high-points in topography and capture all areas of land sloping downward until a creek or stream is reached.
 Our well being, economy, and quality of life all depend on healthy watersheds.

 The Cypress Creek Watershed

 Cypress Creek is a major tributary of the Blanco River located in the central Texas Hill County in southern Hays County.
 The Cypress Creek watershed rises from Jacob’s Well and flows through the city of Woodcreek and into the Blanco River at Wimberley.
 Cypress Creek and the Blanco River combine at the confluence in the south side of Wimberley, just upstream from the Blanco River/RR12 junction.

 It’s rugged terrain, narrow canyons, and cool, clear springs define the landscape.
 The watershed is home to a unique set of rural and urban communities, habitats, and ecosystems that rely on groundwater from the Trinity Aquifer.
 Used primarily for residential and commercial water supplies in the area, this groundwater supports the thriving economy of the valley.
 As a significant source of surface water base flows, it also provides valuable riparian habitat to a wide diversity of species, including fishes, waterfowl, reptiles and amphibians, mammals, and insects.
 A healthy, diverse riparian system in turn helps maintain water quality and quantity.